 100 years of farming at Spring Barn Farm

-In 2002, Tom Carr and Mike and Louise Possegger (née Carr) opened the Farm Park at Spring Barn Farm.
+In 2002, Mike and Louise Possegger (née Carr) and Tom Carr opened the Farm Park at Spring Barn Farm.

-Now a heady mix of visitor attraction, farm shop, restaurant and campsite – and of course, working sheep farm – Spring Barn remains true to its farming roots: working hard, year round, to provide products we hope our customers will love.
+Now a vibrant visitor attraction, farm shop and restaurant/cafe– and of course, working sheep and beef farm – Spring Barn remains true to its farming roots: working hard, year round, to provide products we hope our customers will love.
 And whether the ‘product’ is a topside joint, a home-cooked meal, or a day out in the Sussex countryside, the principle remains the same.